Using the Control Center for Quick Access to Essential Functions

 Customize the Control Center

-WIth IOS 11, you now have the ability to add additional functions at the control center.
+Since IOS 11, you now have the ability to add additional functions at the control center.
 For example, you could add functions like the iPhone Magnifier, Alarms or other camera functions to the Control Center.
 Here is how this can be completed.

 Go to Settings and tap Control Center and Customize Controls.
 The following screen displays.